How to Get More Survey Responses (11 Simple Hacks)

 2. Run a Giveaway as an Incentive

-Even better, it has its own entry method designed just for surveys and polls so you can include a simple survey in the giveaway widget.
+Even better, RafflePress has an entry method designed just for surveys and polls so you can include a simple survey in the giveaway widget.

 All you need to do is click the Actions tab then select the Polls and Surveys action and enter your survey question.

-This is great for simple surveys but what if you need a survey that’s more complex?
-In situations like this, it’s best to use a more comprehensive form builder which we’ll explain in more detail next.
+This is great for simple surveys, but what if you need a more complex survey?
+In situations like this, it’s best to use a more comprehensive form builder, which we’ll explain in more detail next.